 In honor of the Kyoto Prize laureates, a series of commemorative events and symposiums are held both in and outside of Japan.

-Commemorative lectures provide an opportunity to not only get to know the outstanding achievements of the laureates but also their life philosophies.
-The laureates, who are leading authorities in their own fields, speak to the audience in layperson’s terms, often sharing intriguing episodes of their research.
+Commemorative lectures for the general public provide an opportunity to get to know not only the outstanding achievements of the laureates but also their views on life and their personalities.
+The laureates, who have reached the pinnacles of their respective fields, speak to the audience about their research while relating various episodes.

 The local NPO Kyoto Symposium Organization and two universities (University of California San Diego and Point Loma Nazarene University) have been inviting Kyoto Prize laureates and holding a symposium in San Diego, California in March each year since 2002.

 The University of Oxford Blavatnik School of Government has been inviting Kyoto Prize laureates and holding diverse programs filled with intellectual stimulation, including public lectures and panel discussions, in May each year since 2017.